Wednesday, June 27th, 2012

 “Be the change you want to see in the world.” – Mahatma Gandhi

 From the Proxy project in Hayes Valley to Oakland’s Popuphood, there are so many great examples of tactics at work here in the Bay Area.
 It is a big topic.
 So we have decided to start by exploring the larger trend through the lens of the SF Parklets.
-We’ll be speaking with a range of folks we think will have unique perspectives on the subject.
+Over the course of this project, we’ll be speaking with a range of folks with different perspectives on the subject.
 But since tactical success hinges on local involvement, it feels only natural to start with the people behind individual Parklets.
 Here are some of the amazing folks we have met so far, leading the charge for change.